denodep/dep/README.md

 Dep is a dependency management tool for [Deno](https://github.com/denoland/deno).
 It requires deno 1.0 or greater.

-Dep uses [import maps](https://deno.land/manual/linking_to_external_code/import_maps) to manage your project dependencies, which might be the most concise way so far.
+Dep uses [import maps](https://deno.land/manual/linking_to_external_code/import_maps) to manage your project dependencies, which might be the most elegant way so far.

-Use dep cli to quickly and easily add any module as a dependency from any arbitrary source you want like dep registry, deno standard library `std`, deno third party module `x` or `github` repository.
+Use dep cli to quickly and easily add any module as a dependency from any arbitrary source you want like dep registry, deno standard library `std`, deno third party modules `x` or `github` repositories.

 - [CDN](#cdn)
 - [CLI](#cli)